mitodl/ol-django/src/mitol/google_sheets/changelog.d/20230222_204126_rhysyngsun_use_scriv_2.md

 ### Changed

-- Updated changelog management and versioning scheme.
+- Updated README with instructions for setup.

 <!--
 ### Deprecated